ThomasSilloway/ai-templates/README.md

 ### Identify Coding Errors Tool

 This tool analyzes Git commit history to identify coding errors and best practices.
+It works with a specific Git workflow:

+**Expected Git Workflow:**
+- Maintain a `main` branch as the primary branch
+- For each feature, create a feature branch
+- After the first implementation of a feature by the AI Agent, create a commit with a message containing "First pass xxxxx"
+- The tool looks for this "First pass" commit to determine the starting point for analysis
+- If the "First pass" commit isn't found, the tool will prompt you for a commit hash

-You can run it using:
+You can run the tool using:

 **Method 1: VSCode Task (Recommended)**